lightning/bolts/05-onchain.md

 `to_remote` outputs) can be resolved in a single penalty transaction.
 Note: even if the `to_remote` output is not swept, the resulting `max_num_htlcs` is 967; which yields the same unidirectional limit of 483 HTLCs.

+# Generation of HTLC Transactions

+If `option_simplified_commitment` does not apply to the commitment transaction, then HTLC-timeout and HTLC-success transactions are complete transactions with (hopefully!) reasonable fees and must be used directly.

+Otherwise, the use of `SIGHASH_SINGLE|SIGHASH_ANYONECANPAY` on the HTLC signatures received from the peer allows HTLC transactions to be combined with other transactions.
+In particular, the feerate of 253 satoshi per kiloweight may be insufficient for timely inclusion in a block.

+## Requirements

+A node which broadcasts an HTLC-success or HTLC-timeout transaction for a commitment transaction for which `option_simplified_commitment` applies:
+  - MUST contribute sufficient fee to ensure timely inclusion in a block.
+  - MAY combine it with other transactions.

 # General Requirements